potory/Prompthing/README.md

 var stringBuilder = new StringBuilder();
 templates[0].Node.Evaluate(stringBuilder);
 ```
 The above code creates a new `StringBuilder` object and passes it to the `Evaluate()` method of the `Node` property of the first compiled template.
-The resulting text output is stored in the stringBuilder variable.
+The resulting text output is stored in the `stringBuilder` variable.

 ### Example Output
-Running the above code may result in one of the following text outputs, depending on the values randomly selected from the "gender" and "item" categories:
+Running the above code may result in one of the following text outputs, depending on the values randomly selected from the `gender` and `item` categories:

 - a men holding book
 - a woman holding flag